 Pads & rotors wear the most.
 Grommets---that protect pistons from dust and moisture---wear from heat and age.
-A worn grommet exposes the brake caliper's piston allowing it to rust.
-A rusted piston's performance degrades over time with the end result in the worst case being the piston seizing to the caliper---a potentially desperate condition for any sports car that's driven aggressively.
-This begs a recommendation: when assuming driver authority for a Porsche you're unfamiliar with, assuming the brakes are in proper working form is ill advised.
-Best to always confirm for yourself that stopping power exists.
+A worn grommet exposes the brake caliper's piston allowing it to wear via rust.
+A rusted piston's performance degrades over time with the end result, in the worst case, being the piston seizing to the caliper---a potentially desperate condition for any sports car that's driven aggressively.
+This begs a recommendation: when assuming driver authority for a Porsche you're unfamiliar with, DO NOT assume the brakes are in proper working form.
+It's smart thinking to always check unfamiliar brakes before driving aggressively.
 This should be done with increasing levels of speed and braking loads applied for each tested level.
-You can never go wrong checking unfamiliar brakes before driving.

 Will old brake fluid serve to stop your Porsche?
 It will.
 It's possible to go for years without replacing brake fluid---but that's not advised for anyone that cares about maintaining their car's optimal braking capacity.
 In a nutshell, brake fluid degrades from heat, age, and moisture-gain.
 In turn, this degrades the "stiffness" brake fluid has.
 And it's this stiffness that translates into braking clarity a driver feels when brakes are applied.
 In contrast, old brake fluid lacks braking clarity.
 Because braking clarity degrades slowly over time, this condition generally goes un-noticed by the same driver of the same car.

-Best-practice?
-Flushing a brake system and replacing old hydraulic fluid with new should be accomplished every 15,000 - 25,000 miles as a best-practice procedure.
+Best-practice: Flushing a brake system and replacing old hydraulic fluid with new should be accomplished every 15,000 - 25,000 miles as a best-practice procedure / or every 2 years.
 The earlier target being for Porsches driven under high performance braking loads.
 The latter for casual performance braking loads.
 This servicing of your Porsche will maintain a clean brake system, optimal braking clarity, and prevent internal corrosion of the brake system as a whole.
-Let's face it, slowing down or stopping is more important to your health than how fast you can go.
-Among other things, I'm here to serve your good health.
+As things go, slowing down or stopping is more important than how fast a Porsche can go.

 The tighter your suspension is set up the less your Porsche's chassis rotates on it's axis---the less it has to lean into corners and then has to recover.
 By minimizing lean, the less mass there is moving about.
 This reduction of mass in motion translates into a Porsche handling with greater clarity and precision.